ximini82/relationstorage.js/README.md

 	//delete object
 	Storage.deleteObject(object);

-	//delete an array of object
+	//delete an array of objects
 	Storage.deleteObjects([object2,object3]);

 	//delete all objects of a type